dgraph-io/dgraph/wiki/content/deploy/index.md

 {{% /notice %}}

 **Dgraph Zero**
-Run three Zero instances, assigning a unique ID to each via `--idx` flag, and passing the address of any healthy Zero instance via `--peer` flag.
+Run three Zero instances, assigning a unique ID(Integer) to each via `--idx` flag, and passing the address of any healthy Zero instance via `--peer` flag.

 To run three replicas for server, set `--replicas=3`.
 Every time a new Dgraph